 Supplementing with Magnesium

-Choosing which magnesium supplement is best can be confusing because there are so many types to choose from.
+Choosing which magnesium (or liquid magnesium) supplement is best can be confusing because there are so many types to choose from.
 Here is a brief rundown of the four most popular types.

 This is the most common and inexpensive type, but it can also be difficult for some people to digest.
 Magnesium oxide supplements require stomach acid, and, as you grow older, you produce less hydrochloric acid.
 Elderly people or those who do not produce enough stomach acid should choose a different form of supplement.